The video experts blog

 Recommended Live Encoder Settings

 At Dacast, we use the real-time messaging protocol for RTMP ingest of live streams.
 The platform transcodes that live video content into the HLS streaming protocol.
-Finally, that streaming content reaches your viewers via top-tier CDNs.
+Finally, streaming content reaches your viewers via top-tier CDNs.

 Most live stream frames move from the encoder to the online video platform in RTMP format.
 Then the platform transcodes this video into HLS.
 RTMP encoders are all configured in the same basic manner.
-To ensure your live stream is stable and fully functional, if you’re planning to live stream the video content you’re creating, you will have to configure your encoder to use the settings below.
+To ensure your live stream is stable and fully functional if you’re planning to live stream the video content you’re creating, you will have to configure your encoder to use the settings below.

 First, ensure you are following everything in the Common Settings section.
 Then select the most appropriate bitrate & resolution (depending on your needs) and configure all settings for that size exactly.